Board of Directors

 Anne Healey is the Country Director and a board member of BAE Systems Canada.
 A graduate of the Telfer School of Management, Anne has over thirty years of experience working with the defence sector, fostering industrial growth and development.
 Previously, Anne worked with several defence companies and associations in Canada.

 She has been on several Boards, including the Canadian Association of Defence and Security Industries (CADSI).
-She fulfills the role of Past-President of Women in Defence and Security and member of their advisory board.
+She serves as Past-President of Women in Defence and Security and as a member of their advisory board.
 She was also a long-standing participant on the Defence Industrial Advisory Group (DIAG).
 Anne currently sits on Defence Industrial Leadership (DIL) for the Canada-UK Business Committee.
+Anne has been awarded the Certificate of Appreciation from the United States Army Research, Development, and Standardization Group, as well as a Merit Award for Exceptional and Distinguished Public Service..

 Director